OLIVE RUSH STUDIO & ART CENTER

 Our goal is to reach the financial security that allows the Studio and Art Center to be open five days a week for rest, creativity, spiritual adventures, and art.

 The studio museum will work with other museums, schools, and scholars to show and tell the story of Olive Rush, her indigenous and female colleagues, and their under-appreciated impacts on American art.
-Meanwhile, in the house and garden, artists will paint.
-Musicians will play and sing.
-Dancers will dance.
-There will be gatherings for worship, and for celebrating marriages, babies, graduations, and memorials.

 Help Support the Vision